What is the Paycheck Protection Program (PPP)?

 In addition, it applies to many traditional business entities, like sole proprietors, partnerships, corporations, corporations, S corporations, or non-profit organization.

 Any business applying for the loan must have been in business prior to February 15, 2020.

 Here are some benefits of getting a PPP loan:

 - Unlike many traditional business loans, PPP loans are 100% guaranteed, even without collateral or a personal guarantee.
 This means that the business owner doesn’t need to assume the debt obligation if they default on the loan.

-- All payments are deferred for six months, but interest will continue to accrue throughout the deferment period.
+- All payments are deferred for six months, after the loan forgiveness determination, but interest will continue to accrue throughout the deferment period.

 - The balance of PPP loans may be forgivable, meaning the entirety (or a portion of the loan) is forgiven or deferred for a period of time by the lender when certain conditions are met.

 The Payroll Protection Program can be used for:

 - Employee salaries, up to $100,000 per employee

 - Certain employee health benefits (such as insurance premiums or paid sick leave)